Red-Pandaz/SBA-320/README.md

 ## Technologies Used
 ReactJS

-This project is currently deployed to[Netlify](https://calm-kelpie-3bfe64.netlify.app)
+This project is currently deployed to [Netlify](https://calm-kelpie-3bfe64.netlify.app)